pnp/powerplatform-samples/samples/gym-management-app/README.md

 [Download](./solution/gym-management-app.zip) the `.zip` from the `solution` folder Within **Power Apps Studio**, import the solution `.zip` file using **Solutions** > **Import Solution** and select the `.zip` file you just packed.
 When importing the solution you will be prompted to connect a SharePoint site and Office 365 Outlook, kindly connect your SharePoint Site and Office365 Outlook.
 Use the SharePoint list you created in step 1 as the data source.

-### STEP 3: Editing the Flows that comes with the Solution

-To make the Automated Flows that come with the solution run, you will need to change the SharePoint site address to yours and change the list name to yours.
-Publish and turn it on.

 ## Requirements